themanyone/whisper_dictation/README.md

 - Computer, record audio
 - Computer, draw a picture of *subject* (stable-diffusion)
 - Computer, add a command to launch Thunderbird when I say 'check email.'"
+    Unnecessary.
+Saying launch [app name] already launches apps.
+    But you can create other commands this way.

 **Editing commands** do not require a wake word.
 - Copy that / Paste it / Undo that